 - 1. This chapter: - explains the core eligibility criteria for the mobility component of Adult Disability Payment (ADP) - explains points for the mobility component activities and overall score for the mobility component of ADP - provides information on the rates of payment for the mobility component of ADP - provides information on when an individual is eligible for the Accessible Vehicles and Equipment (AVE) Scheme - 2.
-Exceptions to the core eligibility criteria for the mobility component for specific groups are covered in separate chapters which should, in those cases, be considered alongside this chapter and the relevant activity chapter(s): - Terminal Illness - Case Transfer - Individuals who have reached the pensionable age, or if higher, 65. - 3.
-This chapter should be read and applied in line with the Overview of Decision Making chapter. - 4.
-ADP has 2 components daily living and mobility.
+Exceptions to the core eligibility criteria for the mobility component for specific groups are covered in separate chapters which should, in those cases, be considered alongside this chapter and the relevant activity chapter(s): - Terminal Illness [LINK TO SPECIAL RULES FOR TERMINAL ILLNESS] - Case Transfer [LINK TO CASE TRANSFER] - Individuals who have reached the pensionable age, or if higher, 65 [LINK TO ELIGIBILITY ACCORDING TO AGE] - 3.
+This chapter should be read and applied in line with the Overview of Decision Making chapter.
+[LINK TO OVERVIEW OF DECISION MAKING] - 4.
+ADP has 2 components daily living [LINK TO DAILY LIVING COMPONENT] and mobility [LINK to daily LIVING COMPONENT].
 Both components are payable at a standard or enhanced rate, depending on the needs of the individual. - 5.
-The ADP mobility component consists of two activities: - Activity 1 planning and following journeys - Activity 2 moving around - 6.
-A case manager will review the completed ADP application form and any supporting information provided by the client or obtained elsewhere, in order to make a determination on an individual's entitlement and rate of payment under the mobility component of ADP.
-They may also request a case discussion in order to inform their determination.
+The ADP mobility component consists of two activities: - Activity 1 planning and following journeys [LINK] - Activity 2 moving around [LINK] - 6.
+A case manager will review the completed ADP application form and any supporting information [LINK TO SUPPORTING INFORMATION] provided by the client or obtained elsewhere, in order to make a determination on an individual's entitlement and rate of payment under the mobility component of

+ADP.
+They may also request a case discussion [LINK TO CASE DISCUSSIONS] in order to inform their determination.
 If a case manager is not able to obtain sufficient supporting information to make a determination they can require an individual to attend a consultation with a practitioner, where that is the only way that the information can be obtained to make a decision.
+[LINK TO CONSULTATIONS]